axisgroup/design-process/1-Understand/Exercises/affinity-mapping.md

-Affinity mapping, also know as affinity diagram, is a great way to gather information from the users and can also be used to categorize information afterwards.
+Affinity mapping, also know as affinity diagram, is a great way to gather information from the users and then categorize them into meaningful groups.
 Here's a brief description of the process:

 * A designer will play the role of the facilitator and write down questions on a big whiteboard, like
   * What's the first thing you look at on a typical Monday morning?